heron1/ArakCoin/README.md

 ﻿ArakCoin is intended to be a Proof of Work Peer-To-Peer distributed UTXO based blockchain written from scratch in C#.

-This is a solo project to serve as an educational tool for myself in making a blockchain.
-I make no guarantee as to its suitability in a real world environment.

 The current revision has a working command line interface that can be used on both Windows & Linux by hosts wishing to be either clients or nodes.